 All of Charlton falls within the 40 mile radius of the JJ Mottes Concrete Company, of Stafford Springs, which has been identified as the source of the concrete using rock aggregate containing pyrrhotite.

-As of mid-February there has been one documented foundation failure in the south eastern area of town.
+As of June 2021 there have been two documented foundation failures in the south eastern area of town.

 The Town of Charlton and the Office of Building Inspectional Services cannot through records determine if your house has the failing concrete and can only offer a courtesy inspection of your foundation.
 The only conclusive way to determine if any concrete contains pyrrhotite is to have it tested.